Anna Eskamani (politician)

+In December 2024, Eskamani announced her candidacy for mayor of Orlando in the 2027 election.

 Early life and education

 Eskamani was born in Orlando, Florida, to parents who immigrated to the United States from Iran.
-Eskamani has an older brother Arya and a twin sister Ida.
+Eskamani has an older brother and a twin sister.
 In 2004, Eskamani's mother died of colon cancer.

-Eskamani attended University High School in Orlando, Florida, from 2004 to 2008, where she participated in after school technical theater and graduated in 2008.
-She received two bachelor's degrees in 2012 and two master's degrees in 2015 from the University of Central Florida (UCF).
+Eskamani attended University High School in Orlando, from 2004 to 2008, where she participated in after-school technical theater.
+Eskamani attended the University of Central Florida (UCF), where she earned two bachelor's degrees in 2012, two master's degrees in 2016, and her PhD in public affairs in 2024.
 She also earned two certificates and taught at UCF as an adjunct professor.
-She is pursuing a PhD at UCF in public affairs.

-In 2020 she was selected by the University of Central Florida (UCF) as a member of their Distinguished Alumnus, the highest annual honor UCF Alumni bestows upon a graduate.
+In 2016, Eskamani was named a UCF Alumni Association 30 under 30 honoree.
+In 2020, she was selected by UCF as a member of their Distinguished Alumnus, the highest annual honor UCF Alumni bestows upon a graduate.

 Political career

 Planned Parenthood

 According to Eskamani, she first became involved with Planned Parenthood as a patient in 2008.
 With abstinence-only education at her public school, she turned to Planned Parenthood for information about family planning and reproductive health.
-From there, Eskamani began volunteering at her local Planned Parenthood affiliate, and in 2012 was hired to serve as a development coordinator.
+From there, Eskamani began volunteering at her local Planned Parenthood affiliate, and in 2012, was hired to serve as a development coordinator.
 She worked at Planned Parenthood for six years, rising to become the organization's senior director of public affairs and communications for the merged affiliate known as Planned Parenthood of Southwest and Central Florida.